The BES Telecommunications Act is the basis for offering telecommunications services.

 Will new call signs be introduced for the Caribbean Netherlands?

 No, the current call signs that were granted for the Netherlands Antilles will be maintained.
 Your call sign will therefore not change.
-The BES Radio Amateurs Decision was published on October 4th.
-The division for the Caribbean Netherlands has been included in it.
 For Bonaire this is PJ4, St. Eustatius PJ5 and Saba PJ6.

-Radio transmission amateurs from the Netherlands may use their own call sign, under addition of Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.
+Radio transmission amateurs from the Netherlands may use their own call sign, together with Bonaire /PJ4, St. Eustatius /PJ5 and Saba /PJ6.

 Who issues the maritime frequencies and who will monitor these?

-The execution and supervision are part of the responsibility of the Netherlands Radiocommunications Agency and are actually performed by BT&P. Therefore, BT&P performs the execution and supervision in the Caribbean Netherlands.
-The provision of maritime call signs is currently still channeled centrally through the Ministry of Traffic and Transportation in Curaçao.
+The execution and supervision are part of the responsibility of ‘Agentschap Telecom’ and are actually performed by BT&P. Therefore, BT&P performs the execution and supervision in the Caribbean Netherlands.
+The provision of maritime call signs is currently still centrally channeled through the Ministry of Traffic and Transportation in Curaçao.
 Further agreements on this are still in the works.

 Trade and equipment